 Genes That Affect Cardiovascular Health.

 Cardiovascular disease is the number one cause of death globally.
 Genes tested include those affecting Blood Pressure regulation and vascular Health.
-Blood vessel damage, calcification and inflammation are all significant contributors to cardiovascular health which are not routinely tested so the gene tests gives more insight into cardiovascular risk.
+Blood vessel damage, calcification, and inflammation are all significant contributors to cardiovascular health, which are not routinely tested, so the gene tests give more insight into cardiovascular risk.

 Genes That Affect Fat Metabolism and Cholesterol Regulation.